 In my opinion, the greatest benefit of practicing mindfulness meditation is the way it helps us become aware of the self talk in our minds, and specifically to gain awareness of the preoccupation of fixations to things we like, and the aversion of things we don’t like.
 By watching our thoughts we get insight into the frequency of rumination and projection that is constantly going on in the brain, and we learn how we talk to ourselves.
 Consequently, mindfulness meditation is proving to be extremely helpful for mental health conditions, specifically for individuals with depression, anxiety, and PTSD, as well as for children as it improves their emotional regulation and focus/concentration.

-How ofen do I need to practice to get benefits?
+How often do I need to practice to get benefits?
 As a yogi, you are likely already learning the skill of mindfulness during your yoga classes.
-(Ultimately it is one of the transcendental accomplishments of yoga, to adapt this skill from your class to daily life).
 However, if you want to take this a step further, and get the brain strengthening benefits discussed above, start by setting aside 5 – 10 minutes per day for practicing mindfulness meditation.
-Here is a short youtube clip to help you get started: Meditation for Beginners.
+Here is the short YouTube clip to help you get started: Meditation for Beginners.